 Arcola Theatre

-Traverse Theatre, also Command Performance for the Admiralty.
+Traverse Theatre; also a Command Performance for the Admiralty

 Bernie Grant Theatre, Tottenham (Time Out Award)

-Special performance in the US House of Congress, Capitol Hill
+Special performance at the US House of Congress, Capitol Hill

-Victoria Palace Theatre and National Theatre, London, and UK tour
+Victoria Palace Theatre, National Theatre & UK tour

 Belfast Festival, Tricycle Theatre & National Theatre

-The Tricycle and Freeway Films for the BBC – the first play ever to be performed in the Houses of Parliament
+First play ever performed in the Houses of Parliament

 Lyric Hammersmith & BBC2 TV